 1 Very annoying

 The numbers may optionally be displayed on the scale.

+The stimuli are presented one after another on the same monitor.
+Figure 3 provides an example with two DCR rating cycle and a mid-level grey background presented during the rating (voting) time and between stimuli.

-7.1.2.1 Comments
+8.2.1 Comments

 The DCR method produces fewer ratings than ACR in the same period of time (e.g., slightly more than one-half).